CMMJohnnyEnglish/ut4_skeet_garden/README.md

 # ut4_skeet_garden
-Competition map for skeet shooting modification to ioq3.
+Competition map for skeet shooting modification to the engine in https://github.com/mickael9/ioq3.

 You can create a ready to play .pk3 from this repository, zip the following folders: